25 of the Best Sleep Doctors in The United States

 Emory Sleep Center

 Lynn Trotti is a Sleep Medicine provider in Atlanta, Georgia.
-Dr. Trotti is highly rated in 9 conditions, according to our data.
-Her top areas of expertise are Idiopathic Hypersomnia, Drowsiness, Excessive Daytime Sleepiness, Restless Legs Syndrome, and Gastrostomy.
-Dr. Trotti is currently accepting new patients.
+Dr. Trotti has been practicing medicine for over 23 years is highly rated in 12 conditions, according to our data.
+Her top areas of expertise are Idiopathic Hypersomnia, Drowsiness, Excessive Daytime Sleepiness, Restless Legs Syndrome, and Hormone Replacement Therapy (HRT).

 Emory Sleep Center

 David Rye is a Sleep Medicine provider in Atlanta, Georgia.
-Dr. Rye has been practicing medicine for over 38 years is highly rated in 8 conditions, according to our data.
-His top areas of expertise are Restless Legs Syndrome, Idiopathic Hypersomnia, Drowsiness, and Narcolepsy.
+Dr. Rye has been practicing medicine for over 38 years is highly rated in 9 conditions, according to our data.
+His top areas of expertise are Restless Legs Syndrome, Idiopathic Hypersomnia, Narcolepsy, and Obstructive Sleep Apnea.

 Hrayr Attarian is a Sleep Medicine provider in Chicago, Illinois.
 Dr. Attarian has been practicing medicine for over 34 years is highly rated in 7 conditions, according to our data.
 His top areas of expertise are Obstructive Sleep Apnea, Drowsiness, Excessive Daytime Sleepiness, and Restless Legs Syndrome.